-Car lovers all over the world are keen to customise their car’s number plates, but here in the UK, we have very specific laws that regulate them.
+Car lovers all over the world are keen to customise their car’s number plates with vanity plates, but here in the UK, we have very specific laws that regulate them.
 While blue lights on your number plate might suit your sense of style, UK drivers must attach only a white number plate with black characters at the front and a yellow number plate with black characters showing at the rear of their vehicle to ensure they are easy to read.

 Although this wasn’t always so, it’s a legal requirement of all cars in the UK to present white and yellow number plates.
 Both plates must be fashioned from reflective material and the plate at the front of the car must be white with the alphanumeric characters displayed only in black.
 The number plate at the rear of the car must also show the registration number in black, but instead of white, the back plate must be yellow in colour.